varvara-savchenko/automation-tests/cypress/e2e/sorting/sorting.md

 # Testing Sorting Functionality

-  Scenario: Verify that results are sorted by cheapest:
     Given user is on landing page

     When "Cheapest" sorting option is preselected
     Then results should be sorted by price